-Understanding spotbeam coverage is important for humanitarian organizations utilizing satellite communications.
+Understanding spotbeam coverage is important for humanitarian organisations utilising satellite communications.
 Often times, in post disasters or in complex emergency settings, many humanitarian agencies are co-located in the same clusters of towns and compounds.
 In situations where most or all actors are trying to access the same satellite communications service at the same time, they can overload the capacity of that specific spot beam.
 This is why even if only one or a few persons are using voice or data within your compound the system may still run slow – all of your neighbours may be doing the same thing at the same time.

 Contention ratio in normal networking terms refers to the ratio of the potential bandwidth capacity of a network compared to its actual network usage.
 In the world of satellite communications, contention ratio takes an entirely new context however.
 The contention ratio of a refers to the number of individual base stations that are using the same connection and the same channel at the same time.
-A ratio of 8:1 would indicate that eight total base stations are connecting to the satellite at once, and any organization using a contract with a built on 8:1 ratio must be prepared to share bandwidth with seven other organizations at any given time.
+A ratio of 8:1 would indicate that eight total base stations are connecting to the satellite at once, and any organisation using a contract with a built on 8:1 ratio must be prepared to share bandwidth with seven other organisations at any given time.

 In humanitarian response settings, the contention ratio of users can cause problems quickly.
-As many organizations pour into a disaster setting, often without any other functioning communications infrastructure, the number of concurrent organizations utilizing a satellite communications network can add up quickly, especially for internet services.
+As many organisations pour into a disaster setting, often without any other functioning communications infrastructure, the number of concurrent organisations utilising a satellite communications network can add up quickly, especially for internet services.
 Many satellite communications providers can offer tailor made packages that guarantee lower contention ratios, however such packages tend to be more expensive.
 When planning to use a satellite communications device, plan ahead and know what it’s intended use will be.
 Will this device be used for casual usage in areas where regular phone or internet coverage is spotty?
 Or will this device be used as the primary access point for multiple business essential users?
 If a data device is meant to be heavily used in emergency settings, perhaps a lower contention ratio package should be considered.

 Network Operation Centre (NOC)